untool/untool/packages/yargs/README.md

 [![npm](https://img.shields.io/npm/v/@untool%2Fyargs.svg)](https://www.npmjs.com/package/@untool%2Fyargs)

-`@untool/yargs` is a [core mixin](https://github.com/untool/untool/blob/master/packages/core/README.md#mixins) providing `untool`'s actual command line interface, allowing other mixins to define their own commands.
+`@untool/yargs` is a [core mixin](https://github.com/untool/untool/blob/master/packages/core/README.md#mixins) powering `untool`'s command line interface and allowing other mixins to define their own commands.
 These custom commands will work exactly as those defined by `untool`'s own modules and can be called using a local or global `un` executable.

 ### Installation